Englewood Sailing Association, LLC.

 Note: Volunteers who work directly with our young students must submit to a background check.

 • Safety boat operators and crew.
 Generally all three of our safety boats are on the water during our training programs.
 The safety boat operator and crew member watch for on water emergencies and sailors in need.
-In order to operate a Safety boat, you must hold a Florida Safe Boating card.
-There is an online course to apply for and learn the necessary fundamentals of safe boating. www.boatus.org/florida/This link will take you to the site.
+In order to operate a Safety boat, you must meet three requirements:

-In addition to the card, you must be approved for small boat operations by the safety officer.
-We have a training day at the beginning of each year.
-Safety boat operators must also have CPR and First Aid training.
+2. You must be approved for small boat operations by the safety officer.
+We have a Safety Boat training day at the beginning of each year.

 • Adult class instructor.
 Our method of adult instruction is to put an instructor with two students on the sailboat.
 The instructor must be an experienced sailor and be able to teach others the basics of sailing.
 We offer partial payment for those experienced sailors who want to attend the US Sailing Instructor's Certification programs.